mailsac/api-docs/source/includes/_validations.md

 ```

 Determine whether an email address is a valid format, whether it
-is a diposable address, and the domains or IP addresses it is
+is a disposable address, and the domains or IP addresses it is
 associated with.

 There are two routes for validating email addresses.